ga-wdi-boston/js/README.md

 For non-strict-equality comparisons with numbers, boolean values are coerced to `1` or `0` (from `true` or `false` respectively).

+### Code Along: Flow Control

+Remember how we used node as a REPL earlier?
+It actually has a completely different use as well--as a script runner.
+Let's see how that works while we explore some examples of flow control.

+To start, exit your REPL using `CTRL-d` and make sure you're in the 'lib' folder.
+Add 3 files using the `touch` command from your terminal.

+`touch greeter.js psychic.js forLoop.js five.js`

 #### Printing to the Console

 As developers, we often want to take a look at the